 Jake Johnson is a four-star tight end prospect and plays for Oconee County High School in Bogart, Georgia.
-To no surprise, some of the nation’s top college football programs are after him.
+To no surprise, some of the nation’s top college football programs were after him.

-To date, Johnson has received offers from Alabama, Clemson, East Carolina, Florida, Florida State, Georgia, LSU, Maryland, Miami, Michigan, Penn State, South Carolina, Tennessee, and Virginia Tech.
+He received offers from Alabama, Clemson, East Carolina, Florida, Florida State, Georgia, Maryland, Miami, Michigan, Oklahoma, Penn State, South Carolina, Tennessee, Texas, and Virginia Tech before committing to LSU.

-The LSU Tigers seem to have the advantage over all of these schools for one big reason: the team signed Jake’s brother, quarterback Max Johnson, in 2020.
+The LSU Tigers had the advantage over all of these schools for one big reason: the team signed Jake’s brother, quarterback Max Johnson, in 2020.

 TE Jake Johnson Highlights

-247Sports currently tabs him as the third-best tight end in the entire 2022 class.
-He has shown an ability to be his team’s primary offensive target, but if he does indeed join LSU, that pressure won’t be nearly as evident as it is for his high school team.
+247Sports currently tabs him as the top tight end in the entire 2022 class.
+He has shown an ability to be his team’s primary offensive target, but at LSU, that pressure won’t be nearly as evident as it is for his high school team.

 Jake Johnson has football in his blood.
 Tight ends are few and far between in high school football, and if he can make good on his potential, the NFL Draft may be a realistic expectation for him.